IsabelJabs/WellbeingStudy/README.md

 After the correlation of the categories achievement and meaning have found to have the highest correlation (48%), they were investigated further and visualised in Tableau.

 The assumption of high achievers having high meaning in their life could not be seen in the data, as seen below.
+The combination high achievements & high meaning makes 8% of the total with 1313 people.
-Although the most number of people have the combination low meaning % low achievement or medium meaning & medium achievement.
-We can also see that very few people who have high meaning in their live will have low achievements.
+The highest number of people have the combination low meaning & low achievement (3499 people or 22%) or medium meaning & medium achievement (4117 people or 26%).
+We can also see that very few people who have high meaning in their live will have low achievements (186 or 1%).

 ![vis](https://github.com/IsabelJabs/WellbeingStudy/blob/main/Images/Arc_Meaning_Achievement.png)